-The contents of this report were discussed with the management of the relief association.
+The contents of this report were discussed with the management of the relief association and, where appropriate, their responses have been included in the report.
 We would like to thank the relief association officials for the cooperation extended to us during the conduct of the audit.

-Timothy L. DeFoor
+Timothy L. DeFoor Auditor General